advaitgosai/autocite/README.md

 ideas:
 - llm mode to avoid api downtime or just to see how it does
+- cli / chrome extension / any other form
 - auto standardize conference/journal/author names in a user pasted bib
 - code formatter for the tex editor
 - full on rendering + collab?